Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/url.md

 Some hosting providers actively block command-line HTTP clients.
 Such URLs cannot be used in Casks.

-Some providers do not actively block command-line HTTP clients but use URLs that change periodically, or even on each visit (example: FossHub).
-For those, see section [URLs that Change on Every Visit](#urls-that-change-on-every-visit).
+Other providers may use URLs that change periodically, or even on each visit (example: FossHub).
+While some cases [could be circumvented](#using-a-block-to-defer-code-execution), they tend to occur when the vendor is actively trying to prevent automated downloads, so we prefer to not add those casks to the main repository.

-## URLs that Change on Every Visit
+## Using a Block to Defer Code Execution

-Some providers use disposable URLs, which a Cask author cannot know in advance.
-Such URLs may change daily, or on every visit, and sometimes need to be dynamically obtained from a landing site.
+Some casks—notably nightlies—have versioned download URLs but are updated so often that they become impractical to keep current with the usual process.
+For those, we want to dynamically determine `url`.

 ### The Problem

 In theory, one can write arbitrary Ruby code right in the Cask definition to fetch and construct a disposable URL.

-However, this typically involves an HTTP/S round trip to a landing site, which may take a long time.
+However, this typically involves an HTTP round trip to a landing site, which may take a long time.
 Because of the way Homebrew Cask loads and parses Casks, it is not acceptable that such expensive operations be performed directly in the body of a Cask definition.

-### Using a Block to Defer Code Execution
+### Writing the Block

 Similar to the `preflight`, `postflight`, `uninstall_preflight`, and `uninstall_postflight` blocks, the `url` stanza offers an optional _block syntax_: